write-you-a-scheme-v2/scheme/docs/05_primitives.md

 eqCmd  Nil        Nil       = return $ Bool True eqCmd  _          _         = return $ Bool False
 ```
-These are the re-used helper functions for wrapping Haskell functions, and pattern matching the LispVal arguments to make sure they are of the constructor.
-Further, the pattern matching can be used to dynamically dispatch the function at runtime depending on the data constructor used for the arguments.
+These are the re-used helper functions for wrapping Haskell functions, and pattern matching the LispVal arguments.
+Further, the pattern matching can be used to dynamically dispatch the function at runtime depending on the data constructor of the arguments.
 This is a defining feature of dynamically typed programming languages, and one of the many reasons why their performance is slow compared to statically typed languages!
 Another key feature within these functions is the throwing of errors for incorrect types, or mismatching types, being passed to functions.
 This prevents type errors from being thrown in Haskell, and allows us to handle them in a way that allows for verbose error report.
 Example: `(+ 1 "a")` would give an error!

 ## Conclusion